-- How long it will take to see the results of your keyword research & optimization.
+- How much time does it take to see the results of your keyword research and optimization?

 Read the tweets below to gain some valuable insights and tips.
 And please share your thoughts in the comments below or via social.